 Frequently Asked Questions about Transitional Kindergarten (TK)

-My child turns 5 years old between September 2nd and April 2nd.
+For the 2024-2025 school year, my child turns 5 years old between September 2nd and June 2nd.
 What options do I have?

 Parents must decide which environment is appropriate for their child.
 There are 2 options: